cx-prog-lang/.github/features/func_in_struct.md

  - Level: Transparent

 This feature is transparent to legacy C code, as declaring a function within a structure definition wasn't allowed in standard C.

+### Concerns

+Ideally, a function member should be translated into a **constant** function pointer to eliminate the possibility of (presumably erratic) runtime manipulation.
+However, this will preclude a `default(<data_type>)` assignment if the structure contains a function member because it attempts to re-assign a constant member field.